 - Kaizen Bonsai Bonsai Soil Mix No2

 - Kaizen Bonsai Bonsai Soil Mix No3

 HOW BONSAI TREES GROW

 Before we can decide what soil to plant our bonsai tree into it’s important to know exactly what our tree needs from that soil to support itself and grow happily for the immediate future.
-The following gets a bit complicated but once you get these basics under your belt choosing soil for bonsai cultivation will be very simple.
+The following gets a bit complicated but once you get the basics under your belt, choosing soil for bonsai cultivation will be very simple.

 The process of photosynthesis is the basis of all life on earth.
 Large animals eat smaller animals that eat plants that produce energy by photosynthesis.

 Photosynthesis is the process that plants use to create carbohydrates to fuel their growth.
 The ingredients are simple…